IronHack-MERN/mini-spotify/README.md

-# mini-spotify
+# Mini Spotify Project

 ## Description
 This project consist of making a mini spotify using MEAN Stack:

-- Node
 - MongDB
 - Express
+- Angular
+- Node
 - JWT
-- Angular